-- C. Have provided faithful and valuable service to the U.S. Government.
-Your senior supervisor must submit a recommendation to the U.S. Government or, if your senior supervisor has left the employer or left Afghanistan, either the person who is currently occupying that position or someone in a more senior position with the employing entity; - D. Have experienced or are experiencing an ongoing serious threat as a consequence of the employment by or on behalf of the U.S. Government; - E. Have or will have cleared a background check and appropriate screening as determined by the Secretary of Homeland Security; and - F. Are otherwise eligible to receive an immigrant visa and are admissible to the United States for permanent residence, excluding the grounds of inadmissibility specified in section 212(a)(4) (8 U.S.C.
-1182(a)(4)) of the Immigration and Nationality Act (INA). - 2.
-Entitlement to apply for status of a surviving spouse or child:
+- 3. You have provided faithful and valuable service to the U.S. government.
+Your senior supervisor must submit a recommendation to the U.S. government or, if your senior supervisor has left the employer or left Afghanistan, either the person who is currently occupying that position or someone in a more senior position with the employing entity; - 4.
+You have experienced or are experiencing an ongoing serious threat as a consequence of being employed by or on behalf of the U.S. government; - 5.
+You have or will have cleared a background check and appropriate screening as determined by the Secretary of Homeland Security; and - 6.
+You are otherwise eligible to receive an immigrant visa and are admissible to the United States for permanent residence, excluding the grounds of inadmissibility specified in section 212(a)(4) (8 U.S.C.
+1182(a)(4)) of the INA.

-You are also classifiable as a special immigrant described in Section 602(b) of Pub.
-L. 111-8 if you are the spouse or child of a principal alien who had a petition approved by USCIS, but the petition was terminated after its approval due to the death of the principal alien.
+You are entitled to apply for status of a surviving spouse or child if you are also classifiable as a special immigrant described in Section 602(b) of Pub.
+L. 111-8 if you are the spouse or child of a principal beneficiary who had a petition approved by USCIS, but the petition was terminated after its approval due to the death of the principal beneficiary.